skyylark/notify_challenge/README.md

 ### Docker

-run the following command at the root folder of the project.
+run the following command in PowerShell at the root folder of the project.

     docker-compose up

-it may take a minute or two for Docker to get both containers running You should see that the backend is loaded
+it may take a minute or two for Docker to get both containers running you should see the backend is loaded by the following message in the console.

 > Server is running at http://localhost:3001